rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ![Movement data](/assets/images/pwn-adventure/communication-movement.png)
 *Movement data structure*

 The part that we want to tamper with is the position.
 We know that in a 3D environment, 3 coordinates (X, Y, Z) are enough to define a position.
 From there, what remains to do is guess the number format.
 There are only a few options, since we have 12 bytes in total and we would need floating point numbers in this context.
-After some tries, we confirm that a translation using the float data type give us the right coordinates.
+After some tries, we confirm that a translation using the float data type gives us the right coordinates.

 ![Data type of the movement data](/assets/images/pwn-adventure/communication-data-types.png)